 Often people will overestimate the amount of work they’ve got to do in the absence of a co-worker.
 By breaking it down you can make an employee feel a bit better about the increased workload today.

 While you may not have capacity to pay a heightened rate for that day, there’s no reason you can’t get a little bit creative here.

 For example, what if the people working on the day got to leave work on Friday an hour early?

-Having to work harder because one of their colleagues decided to chuck a sickie isn’t a great motivator – but working harder for a defined reward is a better one.
+Having to work harder because one of their colleagues decided to chuck a sickie isn’t a great motivator – but working harder for a defined reward is much better.

 Once you’ve identified which tasks are non-essential, it’s time to roll up your sleeves.